The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Applications

 The previous section focused on Lambert W $\times$ $F_X$ distributions as a ``true'' model for the data $\mathbf{y}$.
 Here I consider it merely as a data transformation to remove heavy tails.
-In the same way as scaling $\mathbf{y}$ to zero-mean, unit-variance data $(\mathbf{y} - \overline{\mathbf{y}}) / \widehat{\sigma}_y$ does not necessarily mean we believe the underlying process is Gaussian, we can also convert $\mathbf{y}$ to $\mathbf{x}_{\tau} = W_{\tau}(\mathbf{y})$ without assuming that the data is actually Lambert W $\times$ Gaussian.
-While $\mathbf{x}_{\widehat{\tau}}$ might not be as easily interpretable as the original data, it can be helpful for exploratory data analysis (EDA), as the eye is a bad judgement to detect regularities corrupted by heavy tails.
-Removing them can reveal hidden patterns and thus greatly improve the accuracy of statistical models for $\mathbf{y}$.\\
+In the same way as scaling $\mathbf{y}$ to zero-mean, unit-variance data, $(\mathbf{y} - \overline{\mathbf{y}}) / \widehat{\sigma}_y$, does not necessarily mean we believe the underlying process is Gaussian, we can also convert $\mathbf{y}$ to $\mathbf{x}_{\tau} = W_{\tau}(\mathbf{y})$ without assuming that $\mathbf{y}$ is actually Lambert W $\times$ Gaussian.
+While $\mathbf{x}_{\widehat{\tau}}$ might lose the interpretability of the observed data (e.g.\, units become distorted), it can be helpful for exploratory data analysis (EDA), as the eye is a bad judgment to detect regularities corrupted by heavy tails.
+Removing them can reveal hidden patterns and thus greatly improve the accuracy of statistical inference for $\mathbf{y}$.\\